Onuachu on target for Genk in draw with Union Saint-Gilloise

 The result ended Genk's three-game winning streak in the Belgian top-flight which include victories against Kortrijk, OH Leuven and Anderlecht.

-Onuachu featured for the 90 minutes while Madagascar's Loice Lapoussin and Morocco's Kandouss played for the visitors.
+Onuachu featured from start to finish while Madagascar's Loice Lapoussin and Morocco's Kandouss played for the visitors.

+Nigeria descent Ike Ugbo, who made a goalscoring debut for the Smurfs against Anderlecht just before the international break, was introduced as a 91st-minute substitute Junya Ito.

+At the end of encounter, Genk coach John van den Brom criticised his team’s performance as they could not take advantage of Jonas Bager's expulsion in the 72nd minute.

 Union Saint-Gilloise are above Genk in the First Division A table with 13 points after seven games while the Smurfs are in the fifth spot with 11 points but they have a game in hand.